Skip navigation

 What is a Ductless System?

 A ductless system, also known as a mini split system, is a type of heating and cooling system that operates without the need for ductwork.
 Instead of relying on a network of ducts to distribute air, a ductless system uses individual, wall-mounted units to provide heating and cooling to specific rooms or zones.
 This setup offers remarkable flexibility and efficiency, making it suitable for a variety of applications, from residential homes to commercial and industrial settings.
-Whether you’re looking to cool a single room or multiple areas, a ductless system can be a versatile and energy-efficient solution.
+A mini split heat pump provides both heating and cooling, making it especially advantageous for spaces without existing ductwork, such as older homes or additions.

 How Ductless Mini Splits Work